Innovate for Social Good

 Learning Outcomes:

-5. Employ design‑thinking principles to ideate, prototype, test, and refine human‑centred solutions.
+1. Employ design‑thinking principles to understand a community need for technological solution, (ideate, prototype, test, and refine human‑centred solutions).

 Eligibility: